HVAC Schools in Georgia

 Oconee Fall Line Technical College offers a 61-credit associate of applied science (AAS) in interdisciplinary studies in air conditioning technology and a 51-credit air conditioning technology diploma program.
 Oconee also offers four 12- to 20-credit certificate programs that, upon completion, prepare students to work as air conditioning electrical technicians (12 credits), air conditioning repair specialists (20 credits), air conditioning technician assistants (12 credits), and heating and air conditioning installation technicians (12 credits).

 Coursework in Oconne’s diverse programming includes refrigeration fundamentals; HVAC-R electrical fundamentals; heat pumps and related systems; and troubleshooting air conditioning systems.
-All programs except the A/C technician assistant and electrical technician programs prepare students to sit for the EPA Section 608 certification exam (cost not included in programming).
+All programs except the A/C technician assistant and electrical technician programs prepare students to sit for the EPA Section 608 certification exam.

 • Location: Dublin, Georgia